parketh/parketh/README.md

 ## Hi there, I'm Park 👋🏽

-I am a DeFi protocol engineer with deep experience in building audited systems across EVM, Starknet, Solana and Bitcoin.
+I am a crypto native protocol engineer with deep experience building audited on-chain systems across EVM, Starknet, Solana and Bitcoin.
+I founded several projects as a Founder Fellow at [Alliance](https://alliance.xyz/) (ALL10).

-I'm currently building [GitFish](https://github.com/gitfishdev), a funding platform for open source projects.

 ——